Ambient Online Podcast #36 (featuring synth4ever)

 Alas, it was not to be — I was unable to find a Supernova II locally, and those that I found five hours away, the sellers wanted $1,500+ which I was not prepared to spend. eBay was scare and so I had to put my lust for a Supernova II on hold for the time being.

 Even though I wanted a Supernova II as my first synth, I actually ended up buying an Access Virus B desktop unit off Craigslist instead for $550 (I reviewed it here, and here’s some photos of it).
-I had read positive reviews on the Virus B and listened to some demos and thought what the heck, I might as well give it a shot for now if I can’t get a Supernova II, and sell it if I do acquire one down the road.
+I had read positive reviews on the Virus B and listened to some demos and thought what the heck, I might as well give it a shot for now if I can’t get a Supernova II.
 I picked up an Axionm 49 MIDI controller keyboard for $125 so that I could play notes with it, and began my first serious forays into harware synths and subtractive synthesis.

 3. What was it like to finally work with this new world?

 Truth be told, the Virus B was probably a bit of an overkill synth for me to start learning subtractive synthesis on.
 It is more complicated than traditional analogs like a Roland Juno-106 or Korg Polysix, it requires some menu diving to access various parameters, and has additional features not available on older analog polysynths which made it a bit overwhelming to take in all at once.